We LOVED Budapest.

 Whether you’re into architecture, design, history, food, or nightlife, Budapest has something for you.
 It’s a surprisingly cool city that turned out to be one of our favorite stops in Europe.
 We reminisce about it often and can’t wait to go back.

-Anyway, thanks for reading and I hope this itinerary gives you plenty of ideas on how to maximize your 3 days in Budapest.
+Anyway, thanks for reading and I hope this itinerary gives you plenty of ideas on how to maximize your time when you visit Budapest.
 If you have any questions, then let us know in the comments below.
 Enjoy your trip!